DCotterill/halixia-hugo/content/ma/teach-yoga-2098.md

 layout: static
 ---

-Learn about starting your journey to begin teaching yoga
+Learn about starting your journey to begin teaching yoga.

 Learn about teaching yoga, to start sharing the practice of yoga to promote physical well-being, flexibility, mindfulness, and stress reduction.